 Basic public facilities are available such as toilets and parking.
 There are small warungs selling decent food with a big portion suitable for surfers.
 Board rentals, surfing lessons, everything related to surfing is available.
 There are plenty of affordable accommodations nearby.
-A bungalow room starts from IDR 300k/night.
+A bungalow room starts from Rp300.000/night.

 How To Get To Balangan Beach

 There is no public transport option to Balangan Beach.
-Avoid using a taxi because, on the way back, unsuspecting visitors will be subjected to some kind of scam.
+Avoid using a taxi because, on the way back, visitors will be subjected to some kind of scam.
 Taxis aren’t allowed to pick up passengers around Balangan.
-Tourists will have no other options than using a local service with a very inflated price.
+Tourists will have no other option than to use a local service with a very inflated price.

 The best way is to use private vehicles, either a motorcycle or a car.
-Renting a motorcycle in the Kuta area is around IDR 65k/day while cars cost from IDR 650k/day.
+Renting a motorcycle in the Kuta area is around Rp60.000/day while cars cost from Rp650.000/day.
 The route is as follows: Bypass Ngurah Rai – Ulu Siwi road – Raya Uluwatu Street – turn right to Bukit Permai Street – Karang Mas Street – B. Boulevard – Balangan Beach.
-Balangan is a 40-minutes drive from Kuta.
+Balangan is a 40-minute drive from Kuta.

 Balangan Beach Location

 The beach is located in Jl.
 Pantai Balangan, Jimbaran, Kuta Sel, Badung, Bali 80361.